-13. Self Certification: Participation Agreement versus Success Agreement required in an MDCP success agreement; however, for the participation agreement, the purpose of the self certification is to determine the eligibility for receiving fee-based export promotion services.
+13. Self Certification: Participation Agreement versus Success Agreement

+In its participation agreements the Global Markets uses a self-certification regarding goods and services produced in the United States.
+This is similar to the self-certification required in an MDCP success agreement; however, for the participation agreement, the purpose of the self certification is to determine the eligibility for receiving fee-based export promotion services.
 In the MDCP success agreement the purpose is to determine eligibility for participation in MDCP project activity.